baasbox/docs/source/index.md

 ```

 ### Retrieve documents
-You can get documents in two ways: using their unique IDs, or executing a query to perform a search.
+You can fetch documents in two ways: using their [unique IDs](#retrieve-a-document-by-its-id), or [executing a query to perform a search](#retrieve-documents-by-a-query).
 Both methods are described below.

 #### Retrieve a document by its ID